 8. Despite his fame he was intensely private and insecure

-With a career spanning nearly 70 years, he is one of the twentieth century’s greatest photographers, and his works were (and still are) plastered across the most celebrated fashion publications worldwide.
+With a career spanning nearly 70 years, he is one of the twentieth century’s greatest photographers.
+His works were (and still are) plastered across the most celebrated fashion publications worldwide.
 However, despite being one of Vogue’s most famous photographers, Penn avoided the spotlight and privately pursued his work with fierce dedication.
 Although his insecurities didn’t outwardly manifest in his works, he revealed to the New York Times that “In the studio, too, I like it to be in no way grand.
 Nor do I feel grand, because I’m full of doubts still about the ability to get the picture I’m going to take”.

 9. He pushed boundaries in his works